binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ![10,000' view and lower of VPS Security](images/10000VPS.png)

-If you have the necessary resources, that is knowledge, skill, experience, desire, money, and of course the need for high security which is becomming more and more important all the time, I usually advocate bringing VPS(s) [in-house](http://blog.binarymist.net/2014/11/29/journey-to-self-hosting/) where you have more control.
+When it makes sense, I usually advocate bringing virtual private servers (VPS) [in-house](http://blog.binarymist.net/2014/11/29/journey-to-self-hosting/) where you have more control.
 Most of my work around VPSs are with GNU/Linux instances.
-Most of the testing in this chapter was performed on Debian instances, usually, but not allways, web servers.
+Most of the testing in this chapter was performed on Debian instances, and usually, but not allways, web servers.
 Unless stated otherwise, the following applies to these type of instances.

 ## 1. SSM Asset Identification {#vps-asset-identification}
 Take results from higher level Asset Identification found in the 30,000' View chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers).
 Remove any that are not applicable.
 Add any newly discovered.
 Here are some to get you started:

 * Ownership.
-At first this may sound strange, but that is because of an assumption you may have that it is a given that you will always own, or at least have control of your server(s).
+At first this may sound strange, you likely assume that it is given that you will always own, or at least have control of your server(s).
 I am going to dispel this myth.
 When an attacker wants to compromise your server(s), they want to do so for a reason.
-Possibly it is just for kicks, possibly it is for some more sinister reason.
+It may just be for kicks, or it may be for some more sinister reason.
 They want an asset that presumably belongs to you, your organisation, or your customers.
-If they can take control of your server(s) (own it/steal it/what ever you want to call the act), then they have a foot hold to launch further attacks and gain other assets that do not belong to them.
+If they can take control of your server(s) (own it, steal it, abuse it, etc.), then they have a foot hold to launch further attacks and gain control or other assets that do not belong to them.
 With this in mind, you could think of your server(s) as an asset.
-On the other hand you could think of your it as a liability.
+On the other hand you could think of your server(s) as a liability.
 Both may be correct.
-In any case, you need to protect your server(s) and in many cases take it to school and teach it how to protect itself.
-This is covered under the [SSM Countermeasures](#vps-countermeasures) section with items such as HIDS and Logging and Alerting.
+In any case, you need to protect your server(s) and ensure a hardened security posture.
+This is covered under the [SSM Countermeasures](#vps-countermeasures) section with items such as HIDS, Logging, and Alerting
 * Visibility into and of many things, such as:
   * Disk space
   * Disk IO